-- Foresee: is an analytics company that focuses exclusively on the customer’s experience with your brand.
+An analytics company that focuses exclusively on the customer’s experience with your brand.
 They track customer interaction, social media, surveys, etc. to get an idea of overall customer satisfaction.
 This data can be used and compared with churn and sales data to see how your customer service and contact center’s productivity is affecting the bottom line.

-- ClaraBridge: focuses on predictive analytics.
+Focuses on predictive analytics.
 Data is mined and analyzed throughout a customer’s journey, from marketing and purchase through support and advocacy.
 With that information insights can be gained into the lifetime value of a customer, or the likelihood of a first time customer turning loyal.
 Using that data, insights are provided on how those outcomes are influenced by your brand’s service and your support policies.

 Analyze All Channels for a Clear Picture of the Productivity Balance